Admin Guide

 Package (synapse-shodan) defines the following permissions:

-power-ups.shodan.user : Allows a user to issue queries to the Shodan API. ( default: false )
+power-ups.shodan.user : Controls user access to Synapse-Shodan. ( default: false )

 power-ups.shodan.spend : Used in addition to power-ups.shodan.user to allow users to spend query credits. ( default: false )